Welcome to DEA documentation!

 Add user-own assets

-A user registered on the DestinE Platform is allowed to integrate the DEA data portfolio with his/her previously stored assets on the private 10GB workspace.
+As a user registered on the DestinE Platform, users can integrate the DEA data portfolio with their own assets, stored on their private workspace with a size of 10 GB.

 Clicking on the User Assets